 - It helps you to defines the numerical attributes of the relationship between two entities or entity sets

-- While Drawing ER diagram you need to make sure all your entities and relationships are properly labeled.
+- While Drawing ER diagrams in DBMS, you need to make sure all your entities and relationships are properly labeled.